notpoiu/LoveLetterEffect/README.md

 > If you need any help setting this up, please join my discord server, i dont want to friend request everyone 😭<br>[discord server](https://discord.gg/nue7sWhThk)

 So recently ive been browsing tiktok when i found videos where people write a website love letter thing.
 I just found one of the videos and replicated the effect in html and css.
 I hope you like it.
 Made in under 1 hour, there might be some bugs for mobile.
-(Yes im that lazy to put min-height)

 [Original Design Inspiration](https://www.tiktok.com/@roizenx/video/7329961394260987141)